-An automatic conversion clause is a provision that allows for the automatic exchange of preferred stock or convertible debt into the underlying equity.
-The conversion is considered automatic or mandatory because it does not require the vote of the board of directors for the conversion to take place.
+An automatic conversion clause is a provision that allows for the automatic exchange of preferred stock or convertible debt for common stock in a company.
+The conversion is considered automatic or mandatory because it does not require a vote of the board of directors for the conversion to take place.

 For example, an investor may own preferred stock in a startup company with an option of automatic conversion of the preferred stock to common stock upon the occurrence of a specified event.
 The conversion will occur based on a conversion ratio provided in the security purchase agreement.